Youth work courses

 This online class explores supervision and leadership issues in youth work organizations.
 Online activities include synchronized group time and self-paced learning.

 Create resources and learn skills to help you work with young people.
 The content comes from a combination of real youth work experience and research-based material.
 Activities include both synchronized group time and individual learning.

-Free interactive online learning over the lunch hour on various youth development topics.
+Youth development brown bag webinars are free interactive online learning over the lunch hour on various youth development topics.

-10:30 a.m. - 12 noon (Central time)
+10:30 a.m.-12 noon (Central time)